 - Are you looking to boost your app UX with feedback?

 A good UX can make or break an app.
-That’s why it’s important to map out what the benefits for the users are before development starts.
-As already mentioned, apps tend to have a much higher conversion rate than mobile websites, but why is that?
+That’s why it’s important to map out the benefits of using it before development starts.
+As mentioned, mobile apps tend to have a much higher conversion rate than mobile websites, but why is that?

 1. Go to a website